Dutchess County Assistance Programs.

 Dutchess County Veteran Service Agency may have assistance for veterans and their families.
 They can get help in applying for federal government, state and other benefits, such as blind annuity or the property tax exemption.
+Or learn about free VA healthcare along with job placement or housing resources.
 Also get referrals to other local benefit agencies, dependency and indemnity compensation, and government support, including grants for bills or rent.
 22 Market Street, Poughkeepsie, NY 12601, call 845-486-2060.

 Halina Share Memorial Food Closet may have free food, groceries, and even limited amounts of emergency gas bill payment assistance.
+There are also personal toiletries as well as hygiene products.
 Call the Wingdale New York agency at 845-832-6287.

 Community Health Services runs a free medical clinic at sites throughout the Poughkeepsie area as well as county on specific days each month.
 Call them to learn more or make an appointment.
 845-677-4000.

 Hudson River Healthcare of Beacon NY (845-831-0400) offers health care to qualified people on a sliding fee scale.

 Vassars Brother Medical Center (phone 845 431-5616) is a community, public clinic for patients without primary care physicians or other health care options.